-Challenge Examination Program
+Challenge Examination Program (Undergraduates only)

-Challenge Examinations are available to all students enrolled in the College of Professional Studies.
-Credit is awarded to students who achieve a passing score on a challenge exam.
-Students desiring to receive credit through challenge exams must start the procedure by submitting the Challenge Exam Application Form to challengeexams@bethelu.edu.
-All tuition costs connected with a particular exam must be met by the student prior to the testing date.
+Challenge Examinations are available to all undergraduate students enrolled in the College of Professional Studies.
+Credit is awarded for a passing Challenge Exam score.
+Students desiring to receive credit through a challenge examination must start the procedure by submitting the Challenge Exam Application Form to challengeexams@bethelu.edu.
+All costs connected to a particular exam must be met by the student prior to the testing date.
 Applications for credit from a particular course may be initiated only once.

 Challenge exam credit may not be used to repeat credit of a course taken unsuccessfully.
 Credit will be awarded on a "Pass/Fail" basis only (See the Pass/Fail Grading section).
 Only passing grades will be entered on the student's transcript.
 Challenge exam credit does not affect the student's grade point average.
 Challenge exams cannot be repeated.
 A maximum of 12 semester hours in 100- and/or 200-level courses may be earned through Challenge Examinations.
 No upper division courses are available for Challenge Examinations.
-(Challenge Examinations are not available for any courses in which CLEP or DANTES examinations are offered.
+(Challenge Examinations are not available for any courses in which CLEP or DANTES examinations are offered.)